Botta's Pocket Gopher, Thomomys bottae

 CONSERVATION STATUS: Least concern

 Most people have probably seen a Botta's pocket gopher before.
 These familiar rodents live in the ground in many backyards and fields, and the holes and mounds they make are telltale signs.
+While they are probably best known for the destruction they can cause to gardens and landscaped areas, in the wild they serve as an important part of the food web, as a food source for coyotes, raptors, and other predators.

 The Botta's pocket gopher is a rodent that resembles a small hamster and has large buck teeth which are normally discolored.
 As a camouflage adaptation, the fur of a gopher usually matches the color of the local soil.
 Usually only the head and upper body of a gopher is seen, since it doesn't normally come fully out of the ground.